greg737/CRMSystem/README.md

 Assumptions
 - No requirement to support deletes
 - No requirement for strict form validation
+- Created date time stamp is not needed for sale opportunity entity

 Future Improvements
 - Add better feedback and error handling around saving and editing